Quick Stroke Treatment Can Save Lives

 If you’re having a stroke, it’s critical that you get medical attention right away.
 Immediate treatment may minimize the long-term effects of a stroke and even prevent death.
 Thanks to recent medical advances, stroke treatments and survival rates have improved greatly over the last decade.

 A stroke occurs when a vessel in the brain is blocked by a blood clot or ruptures.
 A stroke caused by a clot is called an ischemic stroke; about 85 percent of all strokes in the United States are ischemic.
-The only FDA-approved treatment for ischemic strokes is tissue plasminogen activator (tPA, also known as IV rtPA, given through an IV in the arm). tPA works by dissolving the clot and improving blood flow to the part of the brain being deprived of blood flow.
-If administered within three hours (and up to four-and-a-half hours in certain eligible patients), tPA may improve the chances of recovering from a stroke.
+The only FDA-approved treatment for ischemic strokes is Alteplase IV r-tPA also known as tissue plasminogen activator (tPA,).
+Alteplase IV r-tPA works by dissolving the clot and improving blood flow to the part of the brain being deprived of blood flow.
+If administered within three hours (and up to four-and-a-half hours in certain eligible patients), Alteplase IV r-tPA may improve the chances of recovering from a stroke.

-A significant number of stroke victims don’t get to the hospital in time for tPA treatment; this is why it’s so important to identify a stroke immediately.
+A significant number of stroke victims don’t get to the hospital in time for Alteplase IV r-tPA treatment; this is why it’s so important to identify a stroke immediately.

 Other Stroke Treatment Options